 How do I merge/combine all my Wyze Camera Recordings?

 There’s no easy way of doing this sadly, it will require some manual labour so I would suggest doing this semi-regularly if you have a chance as it becomes a chore.

-I suggest using Wondershare Filmora9, it is free so it does have its downfalls, it will ask you to buy a license, etc and the free version does have a watermark, this is what it will look like in the end:
+Whilst Filmora9 is free, it does have its downfalls.
+It will ask you to buy a license, etc and the free version does have a watermark, once you export the video you create, the watermark will look like this video:

 If you have a budget or can afford something else, I highly suggest actually using something more well known as Adobe Premiere Pro Creative Cloud, you can pay for this on a monthly basis which means it can be canceled whenever.

 The method for adding these videos is the same all around in the general scheme of things, you want to add the footage from your SD card into the project, from here sort by time/date.

 You should then be able to select all the clips and drag them onto your timeline in the program of your choice.
 This SHOULD line them up one after another perfectly.